 Religious marriages – Church of England

 If you wish to be married in the Church of England, you should seek advice from the relevant clergy at the church.
 They will arrange for the Banns to be called, or a Common Licence to be issued.
-We would not expect to be involved with these marriages unless they ask you to contact the Register Office.
+We would not expect to be involved with these marriages other than issuing your marriage certificate after your wedding.

 The Marriage (Same-Sex Couples) Act 2013 obtained Royal Assent in July 2013.
 If you are a couple not already in a civil partnership and would like a marriage ceremony, we can now conduct and register your marriage.